Questioning Urban Creativity : Montréal, a case study

-Witold Rybczynski, author of the prizewinning biography of Frederick Law Olmsted, A Clearing in the Distance, talks about the famous landscape architect's connection to Montreal and Mount Royal, and his earlier life as a sailor, farmer, reporter, editor, civil servant, and mine manager.
-Rybczynski also takes us on two 'walks' through two Olmsted landscapes: Prospect Park in Brooklyn, and the Biltmore Estate in Asheville (North Carolina).
+Witold Rybczynski, author of the prizewinning biography of Frederick Law Olmsted, A Clearing in the Distance, spoke about the famous landscape architect's connection to Montreal and Mount Royal, and his earlier life as a sailor, farmer, reporter, editor, civil servant, and mine manager.
+Rybczynski also took us on two 'walks' through two Olmsted landscapes: Prospect Park in Brooklyn, and the Biltmore Estate in Asheville (North Carolina).

 For more information, please visit the CIRM website.

 In April 2010, the School commemorated the life of one of our most important faculty members.

 Open or download a high-resolution version of this poster: JWM.pdf

 60/35 ... and counting!